 The technical implementation on how Convert Experiences will support this field can be explained with DNT’s three possible values:

 - Do Not Track (Opt out of tracking)

 - Null – No preference

 By default, web browsers use the null value (no preference), indicating that the end-user hasn’t expressed a desire of whether they want to be tracked or not.
 From February 23rd 2018, Convert Experiences will not load the scripts/experiments when option one, the Do Not Track (Opt out of tracking) in the browser is set and will load with the other two options.

 Enable Do Not Track in Convert Experiences

-In your project Settings you can find one row which says: "Respect Do Not Track Browser Settings".
+In your Project Configuration you can find one row which says: "Respect Do Not Track Browser Settings".
 It is OFF by default.

 In case you want to change it, select from the dropdown the value that is covering your needs: